fmaste/Haskell/doc/EvaluationStrategies.md

 # Evaluation Strategies

-The evaluation strategy determines when to evaluate the arguments of a function.
+The evaluation strategy determines how to evaluate the arguments of a function.

 Not to be confused with [Lambda Calculus](Lambda.md) reduction strategies, the process by which a more complex expression is reduced to a simpler expression.

-Evaluation strategies combined with the binding strategies that determine what kind of value to pass to the function, form the ***parameter passing techniques*** as classified by Erik Crank and Matthias Felleisen in [Parameter-passing and the lambda calculus](https://doi.org/10.1145/99583.99616).
+Evaluation strategies combined with the more specific notions of binding strategies that determine what kind of value to pass to the function, form the
+***parameter passing techniques*** as classified by Erik Crank and Matthias Felleisen in
+[Parameter-passing and the lambda calculus](https://doi.org/10.1145/99583.99616).

 The choice of a parameter-passing technique is an important element in the